psatyanIITBBS/P5_Term1/writeup.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

+This part is implemented in the code `VehicleTracking.py`.
 The sliding window search has been implemented to search the features of a vehicle within a specified size of window that slides accross the image.
 Wherever it finds a match after running through the classifier it marks it as a vecle bounding box.
 An example of one such search is shown below.

-This part is implemented in the code `VehicleTracking.py`.
+![alt text][image4]

+However, a constant window size will not be able to capture all the vehicles in a frame.
 A car may seem bigger if it is nearer in the camera frame and seem smaller as it goes far away in the frame.
 Consequently, a combination of different scales is implemented to be able to capture all sizes of vehicles.
 After many trials i ended up with the scales below:

 scales = [1,1.2,1.4,1.6,1.8,2,2.2,2.4,2.6,2.8,3,3.5,4]